solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Python

-This section describes tools to interact with Azure Database for PostgreSQL Flexible Server (Single Server and Flexible Server) through Python.
+This section describes tools to interact with Azure Database for PostgreSQL Flexible Server through Python.

 #### Connect and query

 ##### Setup

-This section will demonstrate how to query Azure Database for PostgreSQL Flexible Server Flexible Server using the `PostgreSQL-connector-python` library on Python 3.
+This section will demonstrate how to query Azure Database for PostgreSQL Flexible Server using the `PostgreSQL-connector-python` library on Python 3.

-Follow one of the methods in the [Create a Flexible Server database] document to create a Flexible Server instance with a database.
+Follow one of the methods in the [Create a Flexible Server database][25] document to create a Flexible Server instance with a database.

 Moreover, install Python 3.7 or above from the [Downloads page].
 This